cbonoz/stocksimulator/README.md

 ## What does this app do?
 * Users can set up their own virtual stock portfolios by making verbal market and sell orders.
-* Each user starts with 25k to purchase any stock they want.
+* Each user starts with 25k to purchase public stocks at last market values.
 * Stock prices are retrieved in real-time using yahoo finance api's.
 * If you go poor or bankrupt, no worries.
 You can always start over by saying 'restart'.
 * Natural Language processing search allows translation from company names to stock tickers behind the scenes.